-On 25 November a new paper was published by David Tuller (University of California, Berkeley), Caroline Struthers (Oxford University) and myself (Michiel Tack, a long-time ME/CFS patient).
+On 25 November a new paper was published by David Tuller (University of California, Berkeley), Caroline Struthers (Oxford University) and one of the authors of this blog.
 The paper is about exercise therapy for chronic fatigue syndrome and bias due to lack of blinding.
 This blog post provides a short summary.

 The paper was published in the journal Fatigue: Biomedicine, Health & Behavior and is called: “Bias caused by reliance on patient-reported outcome measures in non-blinded randomized trials: an in-depth look at exercise therapy for chronic fatigue syndrome.“

 Our main analysis focuses on a discrepancy between several randomized trial that report graded exercise therapy (GET) for chronic fatigue syndrome (CFS) is effective and multiple surveys by patient organizations that indicate just the opposite.

 All trials on GET for CFS were not blinded and relied on patient-reported outcome measures.
 Some (for example Edwards 2017 and Wilshire et al. 2018) have suggested that this trial introduces bias that could distort the main outcomes.
 Patients who know they are receiving an active intervention rather than a passive control might, for example, be more optimistic about its effect on their health or report symptoms according to what they think will please the investigators etc. We’ve tried to investigate this hypothesis further.